Introduction

 ...

-Let’s look at an example file for setting System Properties in JDBC Bridge Driver which yields the same result as previous command line we saw.
+Let’s look at an example file for setting System Properties in the JDBC Bridge Driver, which yields the same result as the previous command line we saw.

 This sample is to enable Web Proxy for JDBC Drivers accessed by ZappySys JDBC-ODBC Bridge Driver.